Holo-Host/mock-conductor/README.md

 ```

 ### Calling a closure to dynamically generate a response
-`.all`, `.next` and `.once` can all take a closure as their `response` param instead of a static value.
+`.any`, `.next` and `.once` can all take a closure as their `response` param instead of a static value.
 This closure is passed the type and data from the request.

 ```javascript
 const MockHolochainConductor = require('@holochain/mock-holochain-conductor')